Benefits data

 Page 3: Benefits paid

-Total amount of benefits paid from all unemployment insurance programs including state-funded regular UI and federally funded PUA, PEUC, and FPUC.
+Total amount of benefits paid from all unemployment insurance programs including state-funded regular unemployment benefits and federally funded PUA, PEUC and FPUC.

 Page 4: Appeals by status

-A claimant or employer can appeal the outcome of an ESD determination to allow or deny unemployment insurance benefits.
-The chart shows the number of appeal requests received in the month and the status of the requests as of the chart publication data.
+Claimants and employers can appeal our decisions to allow or deny benefits.
+The chart shows the number of appeal requests we received in that month and the status of the requests at the time we published the data.
 Statuses include:

 Page 5: Claimant call center statistics